Analysing NFT Projects: How to Avoid Scams

-As the NFT industry grows, so do the number of scams and frauds.
-It’s important to know how to check to see if an NFT project is legit before investing any of your money.
+As the NFT industry grows, so does the number of scams and frauds.
+Knowing how to check to see if an NFT project is legit before investing any of your money is important.

 When considering NFT projects, it’s important to do your research to avoid being scammed.
 There are a few key things that you can look for to determine if there are any red flags.